 After holding off on making quick decisions while too pissed off, allow a close friend to chat with.
 A trusted friend can help us calm down and may help us see the next course of action.
 But remember too much venting with the friend may actually not make things better so try and keep a cool head.

 Keeping a cool head with your trusted people will allow them to give more sound advice.
-Otherwise they may just be pressured into agreeing with angry demands.
+Otherwise, they may just be pressured into agreeing with angry demands.

 3. Do some Therapeutic Writing.

 A lot of the time when I am angry I will turn to therapeutic writing.
 This is a process that has helped me keep from making many silly angry decisions.
-I sit down with pen, paper and calming music.
+I sit down with a pen, paper and calming music.
 I write to find my responsibility, not to simply vent my frustrations.
 I seek real feeling, and healing.

 Sometimes simply jotting down a bunch of things I am grateful does great things for slowing my anger down.

 The World not meeting my expectations for it can be a great source of my anger.
 This definitely isn’t to say that all expectations are unnecessary.
 Though some can be realistic and others just setting ourselves up to be pissed off.
 It is good to take a break from what we are doing and examine our expectations for ourselves and others when angry.
 Then we can let go of those expectations that are reasonable to let go of.

 It always amazes me what a half hour pushing it hard on the elliptical can do for my anger and stress levels.
 By exercising, anger gets a nice outlet, though I recommend not thinking too angry of thoughts while working out.
 Then it just becomes an aggressive outlet which as I said above may be less effective than doing nothing.

 Here is an article of “10 Exercises to Help Reduce Anger.”